What is hydrocephalus?

 - a reservoir and valve to control the flow of CSF

 - tubing that is directed under the skin to the abdomen, or less commonly to the heart or lung area

-The shunt redirects the CSF out of the head through the tubing to a location elsewhere in the body where it can absorbed.
+The shunt redirects the CSF out of the head through the tubing to a location elsewhere in the body where it can be absorbed.
 The shunt is usually placed behind the ear and the tubing is threaded from behind the ear, under the skin to the area of the abdomen, heart, or lung.
-Your baby's physician will determine the drainage location based on your baby's condition, age, and other factors.
+Your child's physician will determine the drainage location based on your child's condition, age, and other factors.